lossless-jpg/data/README.md

 1. With the phone's default camera app, take a picture of a building with as few red areas as possible, and less than 50% of sky.
 2. If the app overwrites files, make a copy for each operation.
 3. Rotate the picture by 90 degrees, save, exit the app.
 Do it four times.
-4. Crop the bottom-right of the picture (then resize the image to the same as the original so that the comparison works, in GIMP Image>Canvas Size).
+4. Crop the bottom-right of the picture (then on desktop use reliably lossless software to resize to a factor of 16 both that image and the original, so that the comparison works: `jpegtran -outfile out.jpg -copy all -crop 1600x1600+0+0 original.jpg`).
 5. Blur a tiny portion of the picture.
-6. Go to https://online-image-comparison.com (Highlight Color: Red, Fuzz: 1) and compare each image to the original.
+6. Go to https://online-image-comparison.com (Highlight Color: Red, Fuzz: 0) and compare each image to the original.
 If there is any loss, save the result.